Letter to the Editor: 'Chief Nelson Deserved More' from Mayor

 But Chief Nelson deserved more than the lackluster nod he received from the Mayor.
 He should have been brought to the podium.
 He should have had a special commemorative proclamation written for him.
 He should have had a presentation with a photo opportunity.
 He had family members there who would surely have loved to document this special moment.

 I've seen countless similar presentations over the last few years.
 The Mayor has seen the same...she's been at many of the same meetings I've attended where it's happened.

 Her failure to recognize Chief Nelson appropriately and/or to encourage the rest of the council to do so is yet another failure of her leadership.
 It gives the impression that NO ONE, not even the long-standing, highly lauded and accomplished Fire Chief, is above her or her special interests.

 Hail to Chief Nelson.
 I applaud you, sir.
 Thank you for protecting Troy.

 But Mayor Daniels?
 Shame on you.
 It will be my pleasure to cast a vote for your recall in November.

 Troy Patch accepts letters to the editor.
 Send yours to email@example.com; please include your full name and hometown.
-Letters may be edited for clarity and style.
+Letters may be edited for clarity.